codeparticle/rdx/README.md

 ### redux-related

-RDX ships the following redux-related helpers designed for incremental adoption.
+RDX ships the following redux-related helpers designed for incremental adoption and extension.

 ```js
 import {